vectara/vectara-docs/www/docs/api-reference/chat-apis/disable_turns.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Delete Turns API deletes specific turns from a conversation within the chat history corpus.
-This enables developers to remove inaccurate or inappropriate responses from the conversation history.
+The Disable Turns API disables specific turns from a conversation within the chat history corpus.
+This enables developers to exclude specific responses from the conversation history.

 :::tip